U.S. candidate beats Russian to head U.N. tech agency

 By Emma Farge

-In a sign of the significance of her campaign to Washington, U.S. Secretary of State Anton Blinken wrote an endorsement in her brochure.
+In a sign of the significance of her campaign to Washington, U.S. Secretary of State Anton Blinken wrote an endorsement in her brochure and President Joe Biden issued a supportive statement.

 "I've worked for this moment for more than three decades," Bogdan-Martin said after her win in the secret ballot held in Bucharest.